 Tip: It's free to enable and build member areas, but you’ll need to choose a pricing plan and subscribe to Member Areas before your site visitors can sign up for memberships.

 Create a member area

 - In the Home menu, click Pages.

 - Click the + icon next to the Member Areas section to enter the member areas creation screen.
-If you don't see this section in the Pages panel, make sure Member Areas are enabled on your site.
+If this section doesn't appear in the Pages panel, ensure Member Areas are enabled on your site.

 - Name your member area.

-- Set your membership fee, indicating if your member area is available for free, a set amount, or as a recurring subscription.
+- Set your membership pricing to make your member area available for a recurring subscription, a fixed amount, or free.

 - Click Finish.

 Tip: You must have Administrator or Website Editor site permissions to create new member areas.